dataself/Tableau-Acumatica-Connectors/do-it-yourself/README.md

 - Feel free to explore this GitHub repository's folders that have preconfigured Tableau data sources (.tds) and repoorts (.tbw).
 - You might want to publish your Tableau workbooks to Tableau Online (https://www.tableau.com/products/online/request-trial).
 This will allow you to expose your Tableau reports to other users via web browsers and mobile device apps.
 - Tableau establishes a direct connection to Acumatica.
 This connection can retrieve data in real-time or via Tableau extract refresh.
-- Retrieving data via OData protocol can be very slow (average of a few thousand records every 10 seconds).<br/><br/>
+- Retrieving data via OData protocol can be very slow (average of a few thousand records every 10 seconds).
+- There are vendors like DataSelf Corp that have optimized the Tableau and Acumatica integration.
+See below for details.<br/><br/>
 ### 4. Further support and assistance:
 - Tableau support: https://www.tableau.com/support
 - Acumatica support: https://www.acumatica.com/acumatica-service-offerings/
-- DataSelf Corp support: https://dataself.com/contact/ and support@dataself.com.
+- DataSelf Corp: https://dataself.com/acumatica-bi-analytics/.
 DataSelf Corp is a Tableau and Acumatica certified partner which can assist you in maximizing and expediting your return-on-investment in Tableau and Acumatica.
+DataSelf provides dozens of connectors, and 5,000+ reports and dashboards for areas such as sales, inventory, services and financials, so your team can focus on data analysis on day one, instead of building everything from scratch.